colbad2/LaunchList/README.md

 - launch screen
 ### navigation
 - Any JSON with a mirror list of containers should have a nav link to that list (pad link to list of launches on that pad for example)
-- Programmatically go to databse details pages from links in the next launch home page
 - tap on home/timeline icons should return nav to home, just like datasets
 ### Code
 - fix console messages
 -- error: regular expression substitution string doesn't start with 's': '‘s/(.+)/expr' -- nw_protocol_get_quic_image_block_invoke dlopen libquic failed -- displayModeButtonItem is internally managed and not exposed for DoubleColumn style.
 Returning an empty, disconnected UIBarButtonItem to fulfill the non-null contract.
-- any code TODOs
 - mark any change from the API data with // DATABASE CHANGE, and gather those changes to a single class
-- missing_docs swiftlint violation should include all methods, not just public ones
-- consider using backticks (`) around struct names in comments istead of [] or [], not sure what docs generators use these days
 ### UI Features
 - use timeline event list for home screen, not just launches.
 - some images need a detailed image view (astronaut portraits, etc.)